 If you are a tad fanatical about Halloween like me, or have kids, you probably want to decorate for it all over the place.

-As such, I’ve grabbed a few holiday ideas for the porch.
+As such, I’ve grabbed a few Halloween porch ideas.
 Like these witch hat luminaries.

 You’ll need witches’ hats (that might be obvious), fishing line, and something that lights up without lighting your house on fire -like glow sticks, tea lights, or LED light sticks.